Patricknmaina/Patricknmaina/README.md

 ## 👋🏾 Hello there, I'm Patrick!
-- I am a graduate from the University of Nairobi with a Bachelor of Science, BSc., in Electrical and Electronics Engineering.
+- I'm a graduate from the University of Nairobi with a Bachelor of Science, BSc., in Electrical and Electronics Engineering.

 - My research interests include:
   - Machine learning for Signal and Speech Processing